Felony Charge in Florida

 The attorneys at the Sammis Law Firm, P.A., handle serious felony cases throughout Hillsborough County, FL, and the surrounding areas of Tampa Bay.
 Call today to speak directly with an experienced criminal defense attorney about the facts of your felony case.

 Our main office is located in downtown Tampa.
-We have an office in New Port Richey in Pasco County, FL, across from the courthouse at the West Pasco Judicial Center.
-Our office in Clearwater, FL, is located near the Criminal Justice Center (CJC) courthouse.
+We also have an office in New Port Richey, Pasco County, across from the courthouse at the West Pasco Judicial Center, and an office in Clearwater, Pinellas County, near the Criminal Justice Center (CJC) courthouse.

 Call (813) 250-0500.